jarikomppa/nextfli/README.md

 image quality worse.
 When reducing palette a lot, using dithering may help with image quality but will also make compression worse.

+### -X --chunkyx
+### -Y --chunkyy

+Make "big pixels".
+With -X2 -Y2 you practically shrink the resolution to 25%.
+In practice this is still rather heavy, but may help improving the compression.

 ## Linux and Mac support

 The project was written on windows, but everything should be relatively portable.
 Just hit all the